static-frame/static-frame/doc/source/articles/ftyping.md

 <!--
+How StaticFrame Enables Comprehensive DataFrame Type Hints

 This article demonstrates complete DataFrame type-hinting in Python, now available with generically defined containers in StaticFrame 2.
 In addition to usage in static analysis (with Pyright and Mypy), these type hints can be validated at runtime with an included decorator.
-StaticFrame provides a family of additional validators for runtime data validation, as well as utilities to convert a DataFrame to a type hint and perform runtime type-hint validation.
+StaticFrame also provides a family of validators for runtime data validation, as well as utilities to convert a DataFrame to a type hint and perform runtime type-hint validation on a DataFrame.
 -->

-Since the advent of type hints in Python 3.5, statically typing a DataFrame has generally been limited to specifying just the type.
+Since the advent of type hints in Python 3.5, statically typing a DataFrame has generally been limited to specifying just the type:

 ```python
 def process(f: DataFrame) -> Series: ...